tylerneylon/math/lego_puzzle/lego_puzzle.md

 I'll write a little about the math behind this puzzle below, but for now I'll give you a vertical break so you don't accidentally see the solution.
-Try out the puzzle first!
+Try to solve it first!

 <p>&nbsp;
 \vspace{1in}